sveltejs/language-tools/README.md

 <p>{doubled} * 2 = {quadrupled}</p>
 ```

-Which is a mix of [HTMLx](https://github.com/htmlx-org/HTMLx) and vanilla JavaScript (but with additional runtime behavior).
+Which is a mix of [HTMLx](https://github.com/htmlx-org/HTMLx) and vanilla JavaScript (but with additional runtime behavior coming from the svelte compiler).

 This repo contains the tools which provide editor integrations for Svelte files like this.